Aditya Nagpal

 Many companies use both models simultaneously, an owned entity in their primary market where headcount justifies it, and EOR for satellite hires in secondary markets where team size does not.
 This hybrid approach gives you cost efficiency at scale in your core market without forcing an entity setup in every country where you have one or two employees.

-The headcount threshold tells you when to make the switch.
+The headcount threshold tells you when to make the switch in the eor vs. entity decision.
 The next section covers what changes on the compliance and legal risk side when you do.

 Choose EOR when: